-The Commission of the Economic Community of West African States (ECOWAS) has hinted that the 1028-km Abidjan-Lagos highway project will begin in January 2024 starting with procurement for the main construction and the actual construction work.
+The Commission of the Economic Community of West African States (ECOWAS) has hinted that the 1028-km Abidjan-Lagos highway project will begin in January 2024 with procurement for the main and actual construction work.

-To this end, the commission has begun a validation workshop in preparation for the implementation of the project expected to link major cities.
+To this end, the commission has begun a validation workshop in preparation for implementing the project that is expected to link major cities.

-The workshop held in Lagos was organized by the project implementation Unit of the commission’s Spatial Development Initiative to share ideas and completely examine the physical, economic, and social aspects of the highway project.
+The workshop held in Lagos was organized by the project implementation Unit of the commission’s Spatial Development Initiative to share ideas and thoroughly examine the highway project’s physical, economic, and social aspects.

 The chairman of the Spatial Development Initiative, Ebere Izunobi, disclosed that experts from five member countries, including Nigeria, Ghana, Togo, Benin Republic, and Cote D’Ivoire, were drawn to discuss the project designed to transform the lives of people along that corridor.